spash/wattTime-uw-india/README.md

-# How we approach scraping Indian emission grid data for WattTime
+# How we scrape Indian emission grid data for WattTime

 This repo contains the code for our scrapers and the documentation for our data sources.
 Data sources are found in datasources.md